 In the average U.S. diet, meats and eggs are the most common food sources of the menaquinone form of vitamin K. Excellent sources of vitamin K include spinach, Brussels sprouts, Swiss chard, green beans, asparagus, broccoli, kale, mustard greens, green peas and carrots.
 Fermentation of foods can increase their vitamin K content.
 Fermented soy foods play a unique role in supplying vitamin K in certain traditional cuisines (like that of Japan).
 Sometimes you will see the word "natto" being used to refer to these fermented soy foods since Bacillus natto are bacteria that can convert vitamin K1 into K2 and are often used in the production of fermented soy products.
 Some cheeses are also fermented in a way that optimizes their vitamin K content.back to the top

 Naturally occurring vitamin K is absorbed from the intestines only in the presence of bile salts and other lipids through interaction with chylomicrons.
-Therefore, fat malabsorptive diseases can result in vitamin K deficiency.
+Therefore, fat absorption disorders can result in vitamin K deficiency.
+Patients with cystic fibrosis are particularly prone to deficiencies in the fat soluble vitamins due to defective pancreatic enzyme secretion and function.
 The synthetic vitamin K3 is water soluble and absorbed irrespective of the presence of intestinal lipids and bile.
 Since the vitamin K2 form is synthesized by intestinal bacteria, deficiency of the vitamin in adults is rare.
 However, long term antibiotic treatment can lead to deficiency in adults.
 The intestine of newborn infants is sterile, therefore, vitamin K deficiency in infants is possible if lacking from the early diet.
-The primary symptom of a deficiency in infants is a hemorrhagic syndrome.back to the top
+The primary symptom of a deficiency in infants is a hemorrhagic syndrome.
+Since vitamin K is critical for the generation of gla residues in clotting factors, as described above, deficiency in this vitamin results in dysfunction in the processes of blood coagulation.
+Since the defect will be at the level of factors II, VII, IX, X and protein C and protein S, the effects of vitamin K deficiency can be seen in the context of the prothrombin time (PT) assay.
+Whereas, vitamin C deficiency is associated with bleeding dysfunction at the level of platelet adhesion to collagen and is, therefore, measurable with an associated increase in bleeding time, vitamin K deficiency has no effect on bleeding time.back to the top

 Alpha-lipoic acid, LA, (chemical name: 1,2-dithiolane-3-pentanoic acid; also known as thioctic acid), is a naturally occurring dithiol compound synthesized enzymatically in the mitochondrion from the medium-chain fatty acid octanoic acid.
 Because LA can be synthesized in the body it is not technically considered a vitamin but because of its vital role in overall cellular metabolism it is considered as an important, but not necessary, dietary supplement.
 Lipoic acid has one chiral center and therefore exists in both R- and S-enantiomeric forms (see the Figure below).
 However, only R-LA is conjugated to conserved lysine residues in an amide linkage (forming a lipoamide), thus making this isoform essential as a cofactor in biological systems.
 Enzymes containing lipoamide are typically mitochondrial multi-enzyme complexes that catalyze the oxidative decarboxylation of α-keto acids (e.g. pyruvate dehydrogenase, α-ketoglutarate dehydrogenase, and transketolase) and glycine cleavage.
 The TCA cycle enzyme, α-ketoglutarate dehydrogenase, is also known as 2-oxoglutarate dehydrogenase.